makerdao/community/governance/votes/Executive vote - October 12, 2022.md

 * WSTETH-A
 * WSTETH-B

-The following collateral type will have it's `tail` decreased by 600 seconds, from 5,400 seconds to **4,800 seconds**:
+The following collateral type will have its `tail` decreased by 600 seconds, from 5,400 seconds to **4,800 seconds**:

 * WBTC-B

-The following collateral type will have it's `tail` increased by 1,800 seconds, from 5,400 seconds to **7,200 seconds**:
+The following collateral type will have its `tail` increased by 1,800 seconds, from 5,400 seconds to **7,200 seconds**:

 * WBTC-C

-The following collateral type will have it's `tail` decreased by 3,600 seconds, from 8,400 seconds to **4,800 seconds**:
+The following collateral type will have its `tail` decreased by 3,600 seconds, from 8,400 seconds to **4,800 seconds**:

 * ETH-B